 - Strategic – grants, which are given to build, develop or strengthen excellent dermatology research within specific areas.
 The LEO Foundation will issue specific invitations for applications for its strategic grants

-- Education and awareness – grants, which are given to projects within natural science education and communication, focused on skin and skin diseases.
+- Education and awareness –grants, which are given to support activities in Denmark that strengthen the pipeline of future researchers within the fields of medicine, chemistry and pharmacy, and raise awareness about skin and skin diseases.
 The LEO Foundation will issue specific invitations for applications for these grants

 - LEO Foundation Awards are given annually to outstanding young scientists from around the World, whose work represent extraordinary contributions to dermatology research